kayne87/mongodb-sharding-docker/README.md

 - 1 **Config** cluster in replica set (3 nodes)
 - 1 **Router** mongos instance

-Even if this architecture seems to a production env, given the replica sets level, use it for development or testing purpose.
-If you are looking for a production architecture please consider the security, distribution and high-availability aspects.
 This repository is only for experimental usage.
+Use it for development or testing purpose.
+If you are looking for a production architecture please consider the security, distribution and high-availability aspects in a deeper way.

 For more advanced topics: **[Membership Authentication](https://docs.mongodb.com/manual/core/security-internal-authentication/), [RBAC Auth](https://docs.mongodb.com/manual/core/authorization/), [Mongo Sharding with Docker Swarm](https://stefanprodan.com/2018/bootstrap-mongo-clusters-docker-swarm/)**